sk4la/volatility3-docker/README.md

 The `sk4la/volatility3` and `sk4la/volatility3:edge` images include all community plugins from the official [volatilityfoundation/community3](https://github.com/volatilityfoundation/community3) repository.
 By default, those are stored in `/usr/local/share/volatility3/plugins/community3`.

-> You can list all included plugins using the `--help` flag (e.g. `podman run sk4la/volatility3:edge --plugin-dirs=/usr/local/share/volatility3/plugins --help`).
+> You can list all included plugins using the `--help` flag (e.g., `podman run sk4la/volatility3:edge --plugin-dirs=/usr/local/share/volatility3/plugins --help`).
 Please note that many of these plugins have not been maintained a while and might be dysfunctional.
 I advise instead using each plugin individually in order to avoid loading dysfunctional plugins.

 To load a specific community plugin (example with the Multi YARA plugin):